armanriazi/armanriazi.github.io/docs/public/blockchain/Blockchain.md

 The metaverse has the possibility to change the way people interact and meet with each other.

-This means that it will change the entire cosmos, work or employment model, retail and commercial model, gaming industry and more.
+This means that it will change the entire cosmos, work or employment model, retail and commercial model, gaming industry, and more.

 `The four different layers of the metaverse pyramid are`
 - [x] True